Singi Dai – The Brave Oraon Princess of Rohtasgarh

 • In honor of their bravery, Oraon women traditionally tattoo three lines on their bodies — a symbol of remembrance and pride for Singi Dai and her warriors.

-One response to “Singi Dai – The Brave Oraon Princess of Rohtasgarh”
+One thought on “Singi Dai – The Brave Oraon Princess of Rohtasgarh”

 Leave a Reply